Critical-Match/elastic-firestore-extension/CONTRIBUTING.md

 This project was created using document https://firebase.google.com/docs/extensions/alpha/overview-build-extensions.
 To view the documentation, your google account must be whitelisted by Google.

-This repo contains the source for the Elastic App Search Firebase extension, as well as a test Forebase project (`/test_project`) that we can use to test the extension within.
+This repo contains the source for the Elastic Firebase extension, as well as a test Forebase project (`/test_project`) that we can use to test the extension within.

 ## Set up the firebase CLI